-The correct answers are shaded.
+ANSWER: The correct answers are shaded.

-Tax Questions Column A Partnership Column B S Corporation Column C C Corporation

-Who pays tax on the Partners Shareholders Shareholders

-entity's income?
-Partnership S corporation C Corporation

-Are operating losses Yes Yes Yes

-passed through to owners?
-No No No

-Are capital gains Yes Yes Yes

-(losses) reported on owners' tax returns as such?
-No No No

-Are distributions of Yes Yes Yes

-profits taxable to owners?
-No No No
+Tax Questions Column A Partnership Column B S Corporation Column C C Corporation Who pays tax on Partners Shareholders Shareholders the entity's income?
+Partnership S Corporation C Corporation Are operating losses passed Yes Yes Yes through to owners?
+No No No Are capital gains (losses) reported on Yes Yes Yes owners' tax returns as such?
+No No No Are distributions of profits taxable to owners?
+Yes Yes Yes No No No

 Nontax Factors Partnership S Corporation C Corporation

-Is the liability of owners Yes Yes Yes
+Is the liability of Yes Yes Yes

-limited?
+owners limited?
 No No No

-Is there free Yes Yes Yes
+Is there free transferability of Yes Yes Yes

-transferability of ownership interests?
+ownership interests?
 No No No